kshypachov/trembita_v2.0_docker/docs/ephemeralVolumes.en.md

 ---

-### Примечания
+### Notes

-- Эти тома **не поддерживают инициализацию данными**.
+- These volumes **do not support initialization with data**.
-- После перезапуска Pod они очищаются.
+- They are cleared after Pod restarts.
-- Использование в tmpfs снижает количество операций с диском, но не подходит для долговременных данных.
+- Using tmpfs reduces disk I/O but is unsuitable for persistent data.

 ---

-**Используйте `ephemeralVolumeRAM`, когда нужно хранить временные файлы, не влияющие на постоянство данных.**
+**Use `ephemeralVolumeRAM` when you need to store temporary files that do not require persistence.**